UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/base/cli_prerequisites.md

 Usually, /home is where the user accounts reside, ie. users' 'home' directories.
 For example, for a user that has a username of “msettles”: their home directory is /home/msettles It is the directory that a user starts in after starting a new shell or logging into a remote server.

+On Apple Mac OS, the home directories are under /Users

 The tilde (~) is a short form of a user’s home directory.